Seven Reasons Your Tooth Aches

-Cardiac pain can travel to the tooth, resulting in tooth pain.
-Those who experience this type of pain might complain of burning or tightness.
-Treatment is not to remove the tooth but ideally, to consult with a cardiologist if one is able to rule out tooth decay or abscesses.
+Cardiac pain can travel to the tooth, resulting in an inexplicable aching sensation.
+People commonly report pain that has a burning yet tight or pulling sensation.
+Treatment is not to remove the tooth but ideally, to consult with a cardiologist if your dentist is able to rule out tooth decay or abscesses.

 High Blood Pressure and Tooth Pain

 Did you know that high blood pressure can sometimes result in tooth pain?
-Well, actually, it is not so uncommon for the medication used to treat the tooth pain to cause this pain.
-Specifically, medication known as calcium channel blockers may lead to gum overgrowth and swelling leading some people to experience pain -specifically while chewing.
+Well, actually, it is not so uncommon for the medication used to treat your hypertension to cause this pain.
+Specifically, a medication known as calcium channel blockers may lead to gum overgrowth and swelling leading some people to experience pain -specifically while chewing.

 Another cause of toothaches is the emergence of a tooth abscess.
-A tooth abscess happens as the result of a tooth that is infected.
+A tooth abscess happens as the result of an infection that compromises your tooth.
 A pocket of pus accumulates around the root of the infected tooth eventually causing significant pain.
-If you fail to treat this abscess, the infection may spread to other parts of your body.
+Sounds gnarly --right?
+If you fail to treat the grotesque abscess, the infection may spread to other parts of your body.

 Tooth decay may occur as a result of foods and drinks have the opportunity to adhere to your teeth.
-Your mouth is a reservoir of bacteria that enables the conversion of this food, acid, and salvia to create plaque on your teeth which over time manages to generate holes or cavities.
+Your mouth is a reservoir of bacteria that enables the conversion of this food, acid, and saliva to create plaque on your teeth which over time manages to generate holes or cavities.
 If you are someone who enjoys their sweets or carb-laden foods, your risk for developing cavities is higher than that of someone who purposefully avoids these foods.

 Finally, the occurrence of periodontitis can prove detrimental to the stability of our teeth.
 Periodontitis can cause our teeth to loosen and cause us a bit of pain.
 This condition is a gum infection that harms the soft tissue of our gums then damages the bone holding our teeth.
-It leaves our gums appearing swollen, red or even purple in color and prone to bleeding.
+It has the power to leave our gums appearing swollen, red or even purple in color and prone to bleeding.
 Other symptoms include bad breath, noticeable spaces between our teeth and difficulty with chewing.

 In summary, there are many conditions that might lead to a toothache.
 Make sure you consider your risk factors for each of these should you ever experience a toothache event and contact your dentist or primary physician as soon as possible.